 Effective February 1, 2022, the Company entered into the Fuel Management Agreement (the "Scrubgrass Fuel Agreement") with Scrubgrass Fuel Services LLC, a wholly-owned subsidiary of Olympus Services LLC, which, in turn, is a wholly owned subsidiary of Olympus Power LLC.
 Under the Scrubgrass Fuel Agreement, Scrubgrass Fuel Services LLC provides the Company with operations and maintenance services with respect to the Facility.
 The Company reimburses Scrubgrass Energy Services LLC for actual wages and salaries.
-The Company expensed \$780,410 for the year ended December 31, 2022, which is included in operations and maintenance expense in the consolidated statement of operations.
-See the composition of the due to related parties balance as of December 31, 2022, and 2021, below.
+The Company expensed \$374,944 and \$780,410 for the years ended December 31, 2023 and 2022, respectively, which is included in operations and maintenance expense in the consolidated statements of operations.
+See the composition of the due to related parties balance as of December 31, 2023, and 2022, below.